Using the Pivotal SSL Service

 $ cf create-service ssl basic ssl-myapp.example.com

-If you are creating the SSL Service instance using the Apps Manager Console, follow the procedure below:
+To create the SSL Service instance using the Apps Manager, follow the procedure below:

-- Navigate to the org and space in which you want to create your SSL Service instance in the Apps Manager dashboard.
+- In the Apps Manager dashboard, navigate to the org and space where you want to create your SSL Service.

 - In the Services Marketplace section, click the SSL tile.